 Thriller-Chiller-Diller: The Testament of Dr. Mabuse

 Fritz Lang liked length and so let his German edition of this run past two hours, muchness his style almost from a start directing.
 The first Mabuse in 1922 took two feature parts to weave its story, Last Testament improving upon it for pace and thrills.
 Mabuse was cunning enough to seem supernatural, being everywhere and always ahead of opposition.
 Germanic hearts claimed him as their own and supported his efforts through much of the century, originator Lang pressed back to service and finishing his directorial career weaving yet more of Mabuse (imagine James Bond taking on this super-villain … had Lang directed, which he could have in the sixties … who’d put chips on 007?).
 Lang’s Testament being first of the series with sound continued aural revolution that was Lang’s M --- no director worldwide matched his skill with the new medium.
 The Testament of Dr. Mabuse acquits as horror if we accept the character as both crime lord and eventual spirit to cause further mayhem.
 Putting Mabuse in an asylum assures he’ll drive the staff crazy, then make slaves of the lot.
-Primary treating physician becomes Mabuse for purpose of continuing crimes; what with visions he sees, it’s sure Mabuse will never really die, nor would fan following want him to.
-Could US pop culture generate villainy to inspire such following?
-Testament has enough set-pieces to fill a dozen classic thrillers, an opening ten minutes to leave any creator wanting.
+Primary treating physician is possessed by Mabuse to continue crimes, it sure that Mabuse won't die, nor would fan following want him to.
+Could US pop culture generate villainy to inspire such a following?
+Testament has enough set-pieces to fill two dozen thrillers, an opening ten minutes a model for creators before or since.
 “Kommissar” Lohmann is back on the job from M. We could wish there was a Lohmann series with all directed by Fritz Lang, but maybe it’s enough knowing actor Otto Wernicke had a reasonable working lifetime (d.
 1965, busy for most of his stay).

 Prospects were not so bright for German actors through the twenties and into the thirties, lots falling down wrong end of history wells or dying in Reich overtake efforts.
 Weirdness the stuff of Mabuse was unique to Lang, stopped cars in traffic where occupant of one quietly assassinates driver in another, a room that must be flooded in order to quell an explosion (it doesn’t, but at least victims survive).
 Could Americans dream up such stuff?
 It figures that Lang got jobs wherever he touched down, France and later the US.
 One look at what he’d done and hirers would know they got a sure bet.
 Pity that through his American career, Lang had to work in the shadow of perceived-similar Alfred Hitchcock, merchandisers putting them in a same pigeonhole for selling purpose, too few realizing how different the two actually were.
 A French version of The Testament of Dr. Mabuse was filmed, also by Lang but for most part with different actors (we miss Lohmann).
 Distributor Seymour Nebenzal would years later send out an American version cut to seven reels, him having been producer to begin with in Germany and, as with M, having rights to make whatever mischief he chose with both properties (Nebenzal remade M to Lang’s fury).
 The director came to view his former producer as an enemy.
 Watch the English-dubbed Testament if you can locate it, or better, just sample clips on You Tube, those being much as most will sit through.
 English dubbing works havoc on Mabuse narrative and performances, never mind heaviest of editing.
 No denying Mabuse could have used trims from a start, though the more I watch, the more necessary all of footage seems.
 What Masters of Cinema offers on Blu-Ray is amazing when we consider how easily elements could have been obliterated during the war.